Faitsu/Strixhaven_Campaign/Strixhaven/Campaign Notes/First Year/Exams/Finals Week.md

 		- Alarm

 Beginning Computational Magics: Roll Arcana & Sleight of Hand
-- You are tested on the complex maths for creating basic fractal objects
+- You are tested on the complex math for creating basic fractal objects
 	- Reward:
 		-

 Beginning Inkomancy: Roll Insight and Intimidation
-- The ability to summon an inkling from find familiar up to a use of 3 times
+-

 History of Magic and Art: Roll Religion and Persuasion
 - Advantage on history checks that can be used on a topic of your choice